 To read your log entries through the Logging API, see entries.list.

 To read your log entries using the Cloud SDK

 gcloud command-line tool,

 You can export audit logs in the same way you export other kinds of logs.
 For details about how to export your logs, see Exporting Logs.
 Here are some applications of exporting audit logs:

-To keep audit logs for a longer period of time or to use more powerful search capabilities, you can export copies of your audit logs to Cloud Storage, BigQuery, or Cloud Pub/Sub.
-Using Cloud Pub/Sub, you can export to other applications, other repositories, and to third parties.
+To keep audit logs for a longer period of time or to use more powerful search capabilities, you can export copies of your audit logs to Cloud Storage, BigQuery, or Pub/Sub.
+Using Pub/Sub, you can export to other applications, other repositories, and to third parties.

-To manage your audit logs across an entire organization, you can create aggregated export sinks that can export logs from any or all projects in the organization.
+To manage your audit logs across an entire organization, you can create aggregated sinks that can export logs from any or all projects in the organization.

 - If your enabled Data Access logs are pushing your projects over their logs allotments, you can export and exclude the Data Access logs from Logging.
 For details, see Excluding Logs.

-Stackdriver Logging does not charge you for audit logs that are enabled by default, including all Admin Activity logs.
+Cloud Logging does not charge you for audit logs that are enabled by default, including all Admin Activity logs.

-Stackdriver Logging charges you for Data Access logs that you explicitly request.
+Cloud Logging charges you for Data Access logs that you explicitly request.